mccright/PythonStuff/lottery_numbers/readme.md

 This script spits out sets of numbers matching the rules for [Powerball](https://en.wikipedia.org/wiki/Powerball) and [Mega-Millions](https://en.wikipedia.org/wiki/Mega_Millions) games.
-It uses the Python module ```secrets``` to generate values having maximum entropy (think 'random') then used to assemble each play.
+It uses the Python module ```secrets``` to generate values having maximum entropy (think '*random*') which are then used to assemble each play.
 No need to think about your numbers, nor worry about the Lottery empire or someone else generating your numbers for you.